andrew/ultimate-awesome/README.md

 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.
 - [awesome](https://github.com/devfikdark/awesome) - Here is a list of best resources to get you started with learning how to code.
 Awesome lists about all kinds of interesting topics.
 - [elasticsearch-collection](https://github.com/exajobs/elasticsearch-collection) - An ongoing & curated collection of awesome software, libraries, learning tutorials,  and most important tools, esources and cool stuff about Elasticsearch.
+- [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Insights and best practices to launch a developer tool on Product Hunt.
 - [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
 - [awesome-front-end](https://github.com/FrendEr/awesome-front-end) - 优秀前端资源收集.
 - [awesome](https://github.com/frytg/awesome) - Awesome tools.
 Awesome links.
 Awesome Git.